 Saxon Math is the best homeschool math curriculum of all time!

 There are so many different choices for math curriculum out there in the homeschooling world.
 I know lots of families who love lots of different choices.
 But, when I cross a family who also uses Saxon math, they have the same LOVE for it that I do.
 I always get so excited that they “get it”!

 What is your favorite math curriculum?
 Join me in my online homeschool community and let me know, or drop a line in the comments below.

 It has been a few years since I’ve written this post, so I wanted to go back and give a quick update!
 Is Saxon still my favorite math curriculum out there?
 YES!
 It is.
 It is the first math that will come on my list of recommendations to the whole wide world.
 Are we still using it?
 Sadly, no. Here is my one downfall of Saxon… We are relaxed homeschoolers.
 We school on a shortened schedule and try to do as much as we can outside of the home for our learning.
 I’m also homeschooling multiple children now, which makes it hard to give them the one-on-one time that they need with Saxon.
 So, right now we are using both Life of Fred and Teaching Textbooks.
 Do I like them as much as Saxon?
 Not nearly.
 Do my kids like them better?
 YES.
 So much better.
 However, they are both amazing curriculum choices and better fit what we need in our family, so I’ve learned that it’s okay to step away from a top notch curriculum to better suit the needs of your kids and your family’s lifestyle.

 Inside More Awesome Math

 Want to see inside more awesome math curriculum?
-Check out my other reviews!
+Click the image below to check out my other reviews!